How to Work With Travel Agents to Plan Your Honeymoon

 9. Voice any special needs or concerns.

 Do you and your partner have any medical, diet or exercise needs?
-Are you a smoker and need certain accomodations?
+Are you or your spouse in need of certain accomodations?
 Tell your agent.

 10. Ask lots of questions.